Kor746/DanCrawler/dancrawler/README.md

-# DanCrawler is an awesome Webcrawler that collects Trump tweets and articles.
-I created this with Python, Django web framework and sqlite3.
-I learned Django and sqlite3 while doing it.
+# DanCrawler is an awesome webcrawler that collects the newest Trump tweets and articles.
+I created this using Python 3.4.1, Django web framework and sqlite3 db.
+I learned Django while doing this project.
 The only way to learn!

-I also used multithreading for crawling CNN.
+!!!MAKE SURE YOU HAVE DJANGO INSTALLED!!!
+!!!MAKE SURE YOU PIP INSTALL ALL EXTERNAL MODULES!!!

+**RobotParser can be found in this link https://github.com/python-git/python/blob/master/Lib/robotparser.py

 =================================================================================
-!!!MAKE SURE YOU HAVE DJANGO INSTALLED!!!
+####OUTDATED####

 1. Run 'pip install django' in command shell